silverhammermba/superuser/_posts/2013-03-01-simple_machines.markdown

 2. Turn the wheel so that the mark points at the next biggest digit
 3. The digit pointed to by the mark is the output

-This machine is a bit silly - especially since it doesn't even work!
+This machine is a bit silly, but it does do the job... kinda.
 What happens if we give it 9 as input?
 Argh!
 The wheel circles back around to 0!
 We can solve this problem by adding another wheel to our contraption.

 The second wheel is exactly like the first, except rather than turning it directly with a handle we attach it to the first wheel.
 The attachment should be